Bhutan tourism & COVID-19 FAQ – constantly updated

 When it will be absolutely hassle-free to travel to Bhutan again?

-You can start planning tours for 2021, anyway better avoid paying any non-refundable advances or other non-retractable commitments.
+You can start planning tours for Spring 2021, anyway better avoid paying any non-refundable advances or other non-retractable commitments.
 Any flight tickets you buy should allow date changes and cancellations.

 Is festival schedule affected?